sgmurphy/wordpress-plugins/tidio-live-chat/readme.txt

 == Frequently Asked Questions ==
 = How much does Tidio Live Chat cost? =
-Tidio offers you a basic version, which is free forever (no credit card details required).
-You can also unlock additional premium features for a small price starting from $19/month and test them with a 7-day free trial.
+Tidio offers you a basic version, which is free (no credit card details required).
+You can also unlock additional premium features for a small price starting from $29/month and test them with a 7-day free trial.
 = I’ve installed the WordPress chat plugin—what happens next? = Click on the new Tidio live chat icon that appeared on your WP-admin menu on the left.
 You’ll be able to create your Tidio account connected to the plugin.
 Finish the initial configuration and you can start using the best live chat plugin for WordPress.
 = Do I need a Tidio account to use this WordPress live chat plugin? =